 - offensive terms that target specific ethnic or racial groups,

-- comments that do not remain on topic or are not productive.
+- comments that do not remain on topic, are repetitive or are not productive.

-Comments that are spam, promote services or products, or contain political content will also be removed.
+Comments that are considered to be spam, promote services or products, or contain political content will also be removed.

 Illegal content or behaviour is not allowed on TransLink's social media channels.
 We will not allow links or posts to any copyright or pornographic material, or posts that engage in behaviours like harassment, impersonation, intimidation or abuse.

-TransLink may report and block users posting inappropriate or offensive material, and is not obliged to reinstate any individual it blocks.
+TransLink may report and block users posting inappropriate or offensive material at its own discretion and is not obliged to reinstate any individual it decides to block.

-TransLink does not guarantee or warrant that information posted by individuals on Facebook and Twitter is correct, and disclaims any liability for any loss or damage resulting from reliance on such information.
+TransLink does not guarantee or warrant that information posted by individuals on Facebook, Twitter and Instagram is correct and disclaims any liability for any loss or damage resulting from reliance on such information.

 TransLink uses social media in accordance with the following company statements and policies: